vietvho/custom-elements-for-generatepress-dmp/readme.txt

 = Does this replace GeneratePress Premium's Elements? =
 No — this provides a lightweight, block-based way to add **custom layout positions** using the most useful hooks.
 It’s ideal for those who want visual layout control without writing code.

-> Note: This plugin will automatically deactivate if **GP Premium** is active to prevent conflicts.

 = Can I use it without GeneratePress Premium? =
 Yes — this plugin works with the free GeneratePress theme.